thebaz73/cms-project/README.md

-# Micro Service Content Management System
+# Sparkle Content Management System

-## The CMS designed for containers
+The CMS designed for containers